2018 California Superintendent of Public Instruction election

-The 2018 California Superintendent of Public Instruction primary election was held in the U.S. state on June 5, 2018, to elect the Superintendent of Public Instruction of California.
+The 2018 California Superintendent of Public Instruction election was held on June 5 and November 6, 2018, to elect the Superintendent of Public Instruction of California.
 Unlike most other elections in California, the superintendent is not elected under the state's "top-two primary".
-Instead, the officially nonpartisan position is elected via a general election, with a runoff held on November 6, 2018, because no candidate received a majority of the vote.
+Instead, the officially nonpartisan position is elected at a primary election, with a runoff at a general election if no candidate receives a majority of the vote.

 The previous incumbent, Superintendent Tom Torlakson, was term-limited, so could not seek a third term.
-As no candidate received a majority in the general election, a runoff was held between two Democrats: Marshall Tuck and Tony Thurmond.
-Thurmond narrowly defeated Tuck.
+As no candidate received a majority in the primary, a runoff was held between two Democrats.
+Tony Thurmond narrowly defeated Marshall Tuck.